TheShepord/intro-to-WSL/index.md

 The two above steps are technically all you need for running WSL on your system.
 However, you may notice that whenever you open up the Ubuntu app your current folder seems to be completely random.
 If you type in `pwd` (for Present Working Directory, 'directory' is synonymous with 'folder') inside Ubuntu and hit enter, you'll likely get some output akin to `/home/<your_username>`.
 Where is this folder?
 Is it my home folder?
 Type in `ls` (for LiSt) to see what files are in this folder.
 Probably you won't get any output, because surprise surprise this folder is not your Windows home folder and is in fact empty (okay it's actually not empty, which we'll see in a bit.
 If you type in `ls -a`, a for All, you'll see other files but notice they have a period in front of them, which tells bash that they should be hidden by default.
 Anyways).

 So where is my Windows home folder?
 Is WSL completely separate from Windows?
 Nope!
 This is Windows Subsystem for Linux after all.
 Notice how, when you typed `pwd` earlier, the address you got was `/home/<your_username>`.
 Notice that forward-slash right before `home`.
 That forward-slash indicates the root directory (not to be confused with the `/root` directory), which is the directory at the top of the directory hierarchy and contains all other directories in your system.
 So if we type `ls /`, you'll see what are the top-most directories in your system.
 Okay, great.
 They have a bunch of seemingly random names.
 Except, shocker, they aren't random.
 I've provided a quick run-down in Appendix A.

 For now, though, we'll focus on `/mnt`, which stands for mount.
 This is where your C drive, which contains all your Windows stuff, is mounted.
 So if you type `ls /mnt/c`, you'll begin to notice some familiar folders.
 Type in `ls /mnt/c/Users`, and voilà, there's your Windows home folder.
 Remember this filepath, `/mnt/c/Users/<your_Windows_home_folder>`.
 When we open up Ubuntu, we don't want it tossing us in this random `/home/<your_username>` directory, we want our Windows home folder.
 Let's change that!

 ### 4. Changing your default home folder

 Type in `sudo vim /etc/passwd`.
-You'll likely be prompted for your Ubuntu's password. `sudo` is a command that gives you root privileges in bash (akin to Windows's right-click then selecting 'Run as administrator'). `vim` is a command-line text-editing tool, kinda like an even crummier Notepad, which is a pain to use at first but bear with me and we can pull through. `/etc/passwd` is a plaintext file that does not store passwords, as the name would suggest, but rather stores essential user info used every time you open up WSL.
+You'll likely be prompted for your Ubuntu's password. `sudo` is a command that gives you root privileges in bash (akin to Windows's right-click then selecting 'Run as administrator'). `vim` is a command-line text-editing tool, kinda like an even crummier Notepad, which is a pain to use at first but bear with me and we can pull through. `/etc/passwd` is a plaintext file that historically was used to store passwords back when encryption wasn't a big deal, but now instead stores essential user info used every time you open up WSL.

 Anyway, once you've typed that in, your shell should look something like this:
 ![vim /etc/passwd](https://theshepord.github.io/intro-to-WSL/docs/images/vim-etc-passwd.png)